 A Notice of Internet Availability of Proxy Materials ("Notice") has been mailed to stockholders of record on or about April 21, 2021.
 The Notice contains instructions on how to access our proxy statement for our 2021 Annual Meeting of Stockholders (the "Proxy Statement") and our annual report for the year ended December 31, 2020 on Form 10-K (together with the Proxy Statement, the "proxy materials").
-The Notice also provides instructions on how to vote online, by telephone or by mail and includes instructions on how to receive a paper copy of proxy materials by mail.
+The Notice also provides instructions on how to receive a paper copy of proxy materials by mail.
 The proxy materials can be accessed directly at the following Internet address: http://materials.proxyvote.com/87157B.